DongningZ/Master-Project/project.md

  * input time period should be flexible.
 For example, choosing June only to compare.

 3. To extract certain patterns
-  * dily pattern over a week
+  * daily pattern over a week
   * hourly pattern over a day